azsk/AzTS-docs/MMA Removal Utility/Prerequisites.md

   4. Bicep installation:

       To run bicep-based deployment scripts as part of infra setup, a bicep installation is required.
-Verify if bicep is installed by running below and install if not already available:
+Verify if bicep is installed by running **bicep --version** and install if not already available:

       ![Bicep Version](../Images/00_PS_Bicep_Version.png)